Kidoly/monitorflowagent/README.md

 #### Linux (Using systemd)

-1. Create a systemd service file for your program at '/etc/systemd/system/monitorflowmodule.service'.
-Replace monitorflowmodule and /path/to/ with the actual path to your program:
+1. Create a systemd service file for your program at '/etc/systemd/system/monitorflowagent.service'.
+Replace monitorflowagent and /path/to/ with the actual path to your program:

 ```
 [Unit]
-Description=MonitorFlow Module Service
+Description=MonitorFlow Agent Service

 [Service]
-ExecStart=/path/to/monitorflowmodule
+ExecStart=/path/to/monitorflowagent
 WorkingDirectory=/path/to/your/program/directory
 EnvironmentFile=/path/to/your/program/directory/.env
 User=youruser